MarieLynneBlock/generative-art-and-computational-creativity_SFU/README.md

 # Generative Art and Computational Creativity

-## Overview

-Welcome to the repository for the program on **Generative Systems in Creative Tasks**.
 This program provides an in-depth overview of the history and practice of applying generative systems to creative tasks.
-Below is a comprehensive outline of what the course entails, along with exercises and homework assignments designed to reinforce your learning.
+Below is a comprehensive outline of what the course entails, along with exercises and homework assignments.

 ## Program Description